 When it comes to a group of teams called the Original Six, likes and dislikes tend to fade into the background.
 The Boston Bruins is the third A-list hockey club after the Montreal Canadiens and Toronto Maple Leafs to maintain its NHL status.
 Their foundation marked a major turning point in the history of hockey in North America.
 Indeed, the League, which began play with teams in Ontario and Quebec, embarked on rapid expansion to the USA.

-The Boston Bruins are one of the oldest franchises in the history of ice hockey, as their history dates back to 1924.
-The team entered the NHL for the 1924-25 season with a brown and yellow logo, featuring a bear.
-Throughout its history, the basic team colors remained yellow and black and sometimes brown.
-The Boston Bruins have seven logos in total, three of which look like a circle with spokes.
-The Bruins spent many years on fine-tuning of their logo.
+The Boston Bruins are one of the oldest franchises in ice hockey history, as their history dates back to 1924.
+The NHL team entered the 1924-25 season with a brown and yellow logo, featuring a bear.
+The seven Boston Bruins logos look different at first glance, but you will notice significant similarities in color if you look closely.
+The brown palette is present in all variants, albeit with slight shades.
+The primary choice of the hockey club immediately fell on the brown bear.
+There were several reasons for this, one of which was the correspondence to the desired scale.
+Other explanations relate to the animal’s characteristics: it is hardy, powerful, excellent attacking, formidable, and courageous.
+The Bruins spent many years fine-tuning their logo.
 They did a great job, as even the slightest change was a colossal advantage.
 By the way, the circle has nothing to do with the wheel.
 It implies that Boston is the true center of America, and all roads lead there.

 1924 – 1926